 Individual therapy involves a therapist working one-on-one with a patient to work through personal issues and challenges.
-In fact, it’s one of the primary elements of a comprehensive treatment plan for addressing addiction or mental health disorders.
+In fact, it's one of the primary elements of a comprehensive treatment plan for addressing addiction or mental health disorders.
 Patients engaged in a round of individual therapy attend sessions at least weekly.
 Most sessions last between one and two hours.
-To get the most out of individual therapy, it is worth doing some preparation in advance of your first session.
+To get the most out of individual therapy, it's worth doing some preparation in advance of your first session.

 Find out more about the individual therapy program at San Antonio Recovery Center by contacting 866.957.7885.

-What is Individual Therapy?
+What Is Individual Therapy?

 People in individual therapy attend regular sessions with a therapist to help them process emotional and psychological barriers to their healing or recovery.
 Sessions explore a range of topics.
 These include patterns of thought and behavior, problem-solving, conflict resolution, coping mechanisms for stress, and emotions.
 Individual therapy may last for just a month or extend to a longer period of time that may last as much as a year or more.